 |---|---|---|---|---|

 RESTful control plane APIs — deploy and manage MCP servers programmatically.
 Session-aware routing — data plane gateway with session affinity.
 Dynamic tool routing — Tool Gateway Router for multi-server tool aggregation.
 Azure Entra ID authentication — with role-based authorization.
 Kubernetes-native — StatefulSet-based deployment.
-MSRC security hardening — recent updates added Kubernetes network policies, Redis credential management, container image validation, and HTTP proxy improvements in response to MSRC vulnerability findings.
+MSRC security hardening — Kubernetes network policies, Redis credential management, and container image validation.

 Lasso MCP Gateway